Zach Lutz: Tohoku Rakuten Golden Eagles

-Lutz was released by the Mets on June 11, 2014 so that he could sign with the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball League.
+Lutz was released by the Mets on June 11, 2014, so that he could sign with the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball League.

 Second Stint With Mets

 Lutz signed a minor league deal with the Mets on July 16, 2015.

 Miami Marlins

 Lutz signed a minor league deal with the Marlins on February 3, 2016.
 He was released on June 20, 2016.

 Somerset Patriots

 Lutz signed with the Somerset Patriots of the Atlantic League of Professional Baseball on March 1, 2017.
-He announced his retirement on May 1, 2017.
+He announced his retirement within a few weeks.